enso-org/enso/docs/infrastructure/java-11.md

 The Truffle API does not export its packages for security reasons and it uses some custom mechanisms when loading the language runtime.
-However zinc is not aware of these mechanisms and just directly loads the classfiles, resulting in errors.
+However zinc is not aware of these mechanisms and just directly loads the `.class` files, resulting in errors.

-Some of these errors are expected and instead of failing, simply a warning is printed.
+Some of these errors are caught and instead of failing, simply a warning is printed.
 Others are not detected where zinc expects them, but they fail later, crashing the compilation process.

-It may be possible to detect and catch those latter by modifying zinc, but this would likely negatively impact its ability to detect dependencies for incremental compilation.

-We are currently looking into what can be done to avoid these errors.
+All of them are problematic though, because they mean that zinc is not able to read dependencies of the affected files.
+This harms incremental compilation (as some dependencies are not detected it might be necessary to do a clean and full recompilation when changing these files).

+#### Solution
+We want to make the ClassLoader read these class files without errors.
+For that we need to ensure it has permissions to load the Truffle modules.

+Truffle API is distributed in two ways.
+The distribution included in the Graal runtime (the one that is picked up by sbt by default) exports the required APIs only to its own modules, so they are not available for us (thus the errors).
+This is to ensure better security (to disallow language users introspecting the VM internals).
+However, there is a second Truffle distribution on Maven that is to be used for development only and that version exports the necessary APIs to all packages.

+We need to ensure that the sbt process doing the compilation uses the Maven version of Truffle, so that it does not complain about the illegal accesses.
+To achieve that, we need to add the option `--upgrade-module-path=lib/truffle-api.jar` to the JVM running sbt and ensure that the Truffle JAR from maven is copied to the `lib/` directory.